The only defendant in the Georgia election indictment to spend time in jail is released on bond

-ATLANTA (AP) — The only person who spent time behind bars as a result of the sweeping indictment related to efforts to overturn then-President Donald Trump ‘s 2020 election loss in Georgia was released from jail Wednesday after he was granted bond a day earlier.
+ATLANTA (AP) — The only person who spent time behind bars as a result of the sweeping indictment related to efforts to overturn then-President Donald Trump ‘s 2020 election loss in Georgia was released from jail Wednesday after his bond was set a day earlier.

-A lawyer for Harrison William Prescott Floyd on Tuesday negotiated a $100,000 bond with the office of Fulton County District Attorney Fani Willis.
+A lawyer for Harrison William Prescott Floyd on Tuesday negotiated a bond amount of $100,000 with the office of Fulton County District Attorney Fani Willis.

 Floyd was charged along with Trump and 17 others in an indictment that accuses them all of illegally conspiring to subvert the will of Georgia voters who had chosen Democrat Joe Biden over the Republican incumbent in the presidential election.

-Lawyers for Trump and the other defendants had all negotiated bonds before their clients surrendered at the Fulton County Jail by the deadline last Friday.
-Floyd had turned himself in Thursday without first having a bond and, therefore, had to remain in jail.
+Lawyers for Trump and the other defendants had all negotiated bond amounts before their clients surrendered at the Fulton County Jail by the deadline last Friday.
+Floyd had turned himself in Thursday without first getting a bond amount set and, therefore, had to remain in jail.
 A judge denied him bond during a hearing Friday, saying the issue would be addressed by the judge assigned to the case.

 The Fulton County Jail, where Floyd was held and where the others turned themselves in, has long been plagued with problems.
 Four people held in the main jail have died in the past month and the U.S. Department of Justice has an open civil rights investigation into jail conditions in the county.

-Note: This story has been corrected to reflect that the indictment cites a conversation that Harrison William Prescott Floyd is said to have taken part in with election worker Ruby Freeman on Jan.
-4, 2021, not Jan.
-4, 2020.